bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 cat Soil_3*.fastq > Soil_3A.fastq
 ```

-As we are dealing with 16S data, using the SILVA database should give better results then then we were working with shotgun data.
+Since we are dealing with 16S data, using the SILVA database should give better results then when we were working with shotgun data.

 ```
 kraken2 --db /storage/dbs/KrakenSILVADB/ --threads 2 --output Soil_1.kraken.out --report Soil_1.kraken.report Soil_1A.fastq